Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Discussion

 Looking forward, we suggest two areas for future investigations to further improve the long-range CNOT gate.
 First, the generation of the linear-chain GHZ can be parallelized via the fusion of smaller GHZ states into a large one connecting the control and target qubits.
 Second, the disentangling of the GHZ into a distant Bell pair can also be parallelized with multiple branches of unitary disentangling, followed by projective disentangling of the corresponding root qubits.
 These mixed styles of unitary and projective preparation and disentangling of the linear-chain GHZ allow for a progression from the unitary entangle-disentangle limit ($\mathcal{O}(n)$-depth, $\mathcal{O}(1)$-measurements without error detection) to the measurement-based limit ($\mathcal{O}(1)$-depth, $\mathcal{O}(n)$-measurements): see App.~\ref{app:mixed_style}.
-Such a protocol may yield the optimal balance between two-qubit-gate and readout errors, while restricting the circuit depth, and thus optimizing both the fidelity and the execution speed of the constructed long-range controlled-unitary gate to be applied in e.g., QEC.
+Such a protocol may yield the optimal balance between two-qubit-gate and readout errors, while restricting the circuit depth, and thus optimizing both the fidelity and the execution speed of the constructed long-range controlled-unitary gate to be applied in e.g., QEC~\cite{LDPC_2024}.
 It also enables the protocol to scale to much longer gate teleportation paths.
-Finally, we also look forward to leveraging ongoing enhancements being made available by quantum hardware providers, including enhanced support for dynamic circuits~\cite{IBMdynamic}.
+Finally, we emphasize that our novel unitary entangle-disentangle protocol can also serve as a useful QEC primitive itself for bi-layer architectures of solid-state platforms~\cite{LDPC_2024}.